 1951 1 July: Colombo Plan, a regional organization of 27 countries designed to strengthen the 1951 economic and social development of member countries in the Asia-Pacific region, commences.

-1951 8 September: The Treaty of San Francisco ends the Occupation of Japan and formally concludes hostilities between Japan and the US.
+1951 8 September: The Treaty of San Francisco ended the Occupation of Japan and formally concluded hostilities between Japan and the US.

 1951 26 October: Winston Churchill becomes Prime Minister of the United Kingdom.